tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 dyi30.png

-The thinking is your code is mostly references to variables and method invocation.
+The thinking is that your code is mostly references to variables and method invocation.
 If we highlight those, we’ll have to highlight more than 75% of your code.

-Notice that we’ve kept variable _declarations_.
+Notice that we’ve kept variable declarations.
 These are not as ubiquitous and help you quickly answer a common question: where does thing thing come from?

 Next, let’s tone down punctuation:

 dyi40.png

-I prefer to dim it a little bit because it helps names to stand out more.
-Names alone can give you the general idea of what’s going on, and exact configuration of brackets is rarely equally important.
+I prefer to dim it a little bit because it helps names stand out more.
+Names alone can give you the general idea of what’s going on, and the exact configuration of brackets is rarely equally important.

 But you might roll with base color punctuation, too: